 Rotala Rotundifolia Colorata, sometimes mislabeled as Rotala Indica, is another variation of Rotala Rotundifolia that produces exceptional color in the planted tank.
-Most aquarium stem plants require specific care to achieve bright colors, but Rotala Colorata is able to display particularly brighter hues even when placed in moderate lighting.
+Most aquarium stem plants require specific care to achieve bright colors, but Rotala Colorata is able to display particularly brighter hues of pink and red even when placed in moderate lighting.
 Providing good light along with other specifications commonly associated with intense colors will result in vivid colors in this aquarium stem plant.

 Rotala Colorata Specifications

 Please note, all stats are provided as general guidelines.
 Factors such as height, size and overall success can vary depending on care and environment.

 - Family name: Lythraceae